joewalker/domtemplate/README.md

 * Although it looks like we are using DOM level 0 event registration (i.e. element.onfoo = somefunc) we are actually using DOM level 2, by stripping off the 'on' prefix and then using addEventListener('foo', ...).
-This could have an effect for events were case sensitivity is important like DOMFocusIn More testing is needed here.

 Conditional evaluation (if="${condition}")